Diet & Weight Loss

 Despite its reputation as a healthier butter alternative, “stick margarine contains excessive amounts of trans-fats, the ones that cause damage to your blood vessels and arteries, not to mention the calories,” says NaturalON.com.
 “Most stick margarine has at least 100 calories in one tablespoon!”
 The site recommends butter as a better choice—margarine is definitely one of the worst foods you can eat.

 Gummy fruit snacks

 The word “fruit” in a food’s name makes it seem like it’s not the world’s worst choice, but fruit roll-ups and gummy fruit snacks aren’t your best option.
 “Even if it’s all natural, you’re better off eating a piece of real fruit,” says Shape.com.
 “You’ll be more satiated, you’ll consume less sugar and calories, and you’ll get more nutrition.”
-These are the most filling fruits and vegetables.
+For maximum effect, eat the most filling fruits and vegetables.